You should not hesitate, it is worth to visit Saint-Malo as it is one of the most beautiful seaside town in Brittany.

 I’m talking of course about my hometown, Saint-Malo, the Corsair city!

 The Corsair city

-Start your adventure with a stroll in its narrow streets surrounded by imposing shipowner’s houses, then climb on its ramparts to go around.
+Start your adventure to visit Saint-Malo with a stroll in its narrow streets surrounded by imposing shipowner’s houses.
+Then climb on its ramparts to go around.
 From there, you’ll be able to watch beautiful landscapes over the sea and beaches.
 Summer or Winter, doesn’t matter, the view is amazing all year long!

 Opposite to the old town are two little islands that can be reached at low tide (heed the warnings or you’ll get stuck!).
 On one is the Vauban-built Fort National, and on the other is the tomb of the writer and politician Chateaubriand, who was born in Saint-Malo in 1768.

 I really advice you to get up there, salute Chateaubriand, and then just enjoy the gorgeous view 😉 Seagulls songs and whispers from the waters will accompany you during your contemplation of the sea.
 I personaly love going there everytime I’m heading for Saint-Malo !
 Tasting the quietness of Nature and the sounds of Sea, nothing feel more relaxing to me.

 Inside intra-muros of Saint-Malo , you will also discover old cobbled streets, now fulled of shops, bars & restaurants.
 Others districts are also interesting to visit.
 Don’t mind entering one of those and taste a delicious Breton speciality such as Kouign Amann or crepe!